 This page exists to provide a general overview.
 For specific queries and complaints you should contact the operator, who are likely to ask anybody complaining about a penalty charge to follow the appeals procedure sent to them.

 There is no rule that charges must apply after two hours, but convention is that all operators charge after two or three hours (and four hours is common in Ireland).
 There is no rule preventing service areas from asking people to leave after two hours.
-Buying food or drinks does not absolve the customer of the need to pay for parking.
+Buying food or drinks or charging their car does not absolve the customer of the need to pay for parking.

 Many people take issue with the charges being levied at night, when the car parks are usually empty and drivers are more likely to be tired.
 Government policy doesn't comment on what's fair or not; it merely outlines what is allowed.

-Hotels and meeting rooms attached to services usually provide free parking as part of the booking, but registration plates must be provided upon arrival.
+Hotels and meeting rooms attached to service areas usually provide free parking as part of the booking, but registration plates must be provided upon arrival.
+Since 2008, hotels need to contribute their share of parking spaces at a service area; the 2022 regulations says it must be "separate parking".

 See also: Internal Signs

 As part of the planning process, a safe and efficient circulatory system for vehicles and pedestrians must be established both along the main roads and within the parking areas.
-There is no preferred layout, but pedestrians should be kept away from traffic where possible, while maintaining good visibility at crossing points.
+There is no preferred layout, but pedestrians should be kept away from traffic as much as possible, while maintaining good visibility at crossing points.

 As service areas are private property, their road layouts can be unusual.
 This is not supposed to be the case.
 We have detailed the issues over at Internal Signs.

 When not at a junction, people often comment on how short the exit from a service area can be.
-This falls under the responsibility of the highway authority.
+This falls under the responsibility of the highway authority; the newest regulations say that full-length slip roads should be provided.
 See Online Services.

 Many service areas have been built at very busy roundabouts, many of which were put there by the Department of Transport during their 1980s cutbacks.
 There are now several sites that frequently find that traffic cannot leave quick enough, creating long queues in the car park.
 Unfortunately the control of traffic trying to join the roundabout is the responsibility of the highway authority and not the service area operator.
 See Offline Services.